CitruzSquared/essays/Spherical Astronomy for Worldbuilders.md

 z_{\text{ecliptic}} &= 0 \cdot x - \sin{\varepsilon} \cdot y &&+ \cos{\varepsilon} \cdot z &&= 0.0482118
 \end{alignat}
 ```
-The $x$ coordinate stays the same as the ecliptic and equatorial coordinate systems have the same $x$-axis: the Vernal Equinox.\
 We then convert to spherical coordinates with $\rho = 1$ using equation $2$.
 ```math
 \begin{alignat}{2}